kickingvegas/YmsCoreBluetooth/README.md

 ### Wed Sep 25 2013 - Interim Release (ver 1.02)
 * Fixed handling of callback properties so that they are set to nil after execution in a thread-safe manner.
 * Added #define kYMSCBVersionNumber

-### Sat Sep 18 2013 - iOS7 Release (ver 1.0)
-* Updated codebase to support all iOS7 changes to the CoreBluetooth API.
-* DeannaMac will not compile on OS X < 10.9.
-For OS X 10.8 users, please use the [ios6 branch](https://github.com/kickingvegas/YmsCoreBluetooth/tree/ios6).

-### Sat Sep 7 2013 - Interim Release (ver 0.946)
-* (#25) - Support for accelerometer period
-* (#73) - Fix declaration of block properties to copy

 Tested Mac Environment: